gracelang/language/standard.md

     fold⟦U⟧ (binaryFunction: Block2⟦U,String,U⟧) startingWith(initial: U) -> U
     // performs a left fold of binaryFunction over self, starting with initial.
-    // For example, fold a, b -> a + b.ord startingWith 0 will compute the sum
+    // For example, fold {a, b -> a + b.ord} startingWith 0 will compute the sum
     // of the ords of the characters in self

     hash -> Number